Maurice Allen (golfer)

 Maurice Allen (born November 20, 1981) is a World Long Drive Competitor, former two time number one ranked in the world.
 Allen competes in events that are sanctioned by the World Long Drive Association, which is owned by Golf Channel, part of the NBC Sports Group, and a division of Comcast.
 The season-long schedule features events airing live on Golf Channel, culminating in the Volvik World Long Drive Championship in September.

-Allen grew up in Pine Hills, Florida, a unincorporated subdivision in West Orlando, where he attended Maynard Evans High School.
+Allen grew up in Pine Hills, Florida, an unincorporated subdivision in West Orlando, where he attended Maynard Evans High School.
 During his high school years, Allen played Varsity Football, Varsity Volleyball and excelled in Track & Field.
 Maurice initially attended the University of South Florida before transferring to FAMU.
 Maurice has one son.

 Allen won the 2018 Volvik World Long Drive Championship on Sept.
 5 at WinStar World Casino & Resort in Thackerville, Okla.
 Allen blasted a 393-yard drive in the championship match against Justin Moose (Columbia, S.C.) to claim his first Volvik World Long Drive Championship title.